hecal3/vim-leader-guide/README.md

 This variant is a lot less intrusive and just as descriptive as the dictionary variant above.
-This way it is possible to limit the dictionarys to group names.
+This way it is possible use dictionaries for group names only, and let native vim-mappings handle the rest.

-It is also possible to hide the `<Plug>`-prefix.
+It is also possible to hide the `<Plug>`-prefix and run other arbitrary functions like a custom search/replace or a simple value lookup on the displayname.

 Consult the docs under **g:leaderGuide_displayfunc**

 -----